ITU-TID/.github/profile/Course Rules.md

 # Communication
 - If a question is of general interest, write to the LearnIt forum
-- For personal stuff reach Mircea, Cecil, or Iga
+- For personal stuff reach Mircea, Cecil, Iga, or Tobias

 # Group Formation
 - Project work is done in groups of 4 students
 - In the first course hour we hold a democratic vote whether to randomly form groups or to self-organize